agl-alexglopez/ccc/README.md

 ## Installation

 Currently, this library supports a manual installation via CMake.
 See the [INSTALL.md](INSTALL.md) file for more details.
+This file is also included when you download a simplified release from the [Releases](https://github.com/agl-alexglopez/ccc/releases) page.

 ## Quick Start